loki4j/loki-logback-appender/docs/docus/docs/index.md

 as well as for on-premise Loki instances.
 See the [example](docs/grafanacloud)...

-- **No JSON library bundled.**
-Instead of bundling with any JSON library (e.g., Jackson), Loki4j comes with a small part of JSON rendering functionality borrowed from [DSL-JSON](https://github.com/ngs-doo/dsl-json/).

 - **Zero-dependency.**
+Loki4j jar has a very small footprint.
-Loki4j does not bring any new transitive dependencies to your project, assuming you already use `logback-classic` for logging.
+It does not bring any new transitive dependencies to your project, assuming you already use `logback-classic` for logging.
 See the [example](docs/configuration#minimalistic-zero-dependency-configuration)...

-- **Logging performance metrics.**
+- **Performance metrics.**
 You can monitor Loki4j's performance (e.g., encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by [Micrometer](https://micrometer.io/).
 [Learn more...](docs/performance)